← All field notes

 EquityNoneNoneNone

-What no tier includes
+What no depth includes

 You do not get 40 hours a week, at any price.
 If you need 40 hours, you need a full-time hire.